xXG0DLessXx/shapes-inc-telegram-bot/README.md

 ## Setup and Configuration

 The bot is configured primarily through environment variables.
 The `docker-compose.yml` is set up to use a `common.env` file for shared settings and bot-specific `.env` files (e.g., `nova-ai.env`, `discordaddictamy.env`) for per-bot configurations.

+Note: The bot now uses a hierarchical settings system.
+At startup, it first loads default values from your `.env` files.
+It then connects to the database and loads any settings stored there, which **override** the defaults.
+This allows you to use the new owner commands to change settings while the bot is running, and those changes will be persistent.

 ### 1. Environment Variables